Devyani-Lambhate/W-NET/README.md

 test.py gives the final test accuracies for all the labels.
 It also saves the images with overlapping ground-truth and perdicted segments for a better visual inference.

 ## Evaluation metrics
-Commonly image segmentation is done on natural images, for which IOU and dice coefficient are used for both evalu- ation and training.
+Commonly image segmentation is done on natural images, for which IOU and dice coefficient are used for both evaluation and training.
 However, in our application, we are interested in the dynamics of gulf stream and rings.
 Thus, different dynamic-inspired metrics are designed to evaluate the performance of the deep network.

 ### Eddy evaluation
 We devise metrics that compare the size, centroid, and count between the ground truth and the network prediction for eddies.